cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 = WooCommerce Shipping Table Rate (Bolder Elements) support = Our plugin supports the WooCommerce Shipping Table Rate plugin created by Bolder Elements.

+= EAN and Barcodes for WooCommerce =
+Our plugin supports the EAN and Barcodes for WooCommerce pugin created by WPFactory.

 = Product variations / Variables =
 This plugin supports product variables so all your variations make it to product feeds as individual products too.